HealthHackAu2015/BNE_TissueStack/README_HH2016.md

 prototype within the presented problems codebase and is presented as a pull reqest on this fork.

 ##HH2016 and Open Knowledge values
-The proposed solution is Open Source (GPL)
+The proposed solution is Open Source (GPLv3)

 Working POC here:
 ![HH2016 after](https://github.com/HealthHackAu2016/BNE_TissueStack/blob/master/HH-2016-after.png "HH2016 after")